-"Help!
+"Help!"
 Drawing by Time Matters child (Female, age 10)

 Time Matters is an open referral service that offers both group and one-to-one support to children and young people and their parents/carers.
 Stakeholders described the majority of referrals coming as self-referrals by parents or grandparents and through schools and children's services.
 A smaller proportion came from Children and Adolescent Mental Health Services (CAMHS) or prison services.
-Each child referred into Time Matters is allocated a mentor who provides them initially with six individual sessions (although this can be extended if the child needs more sessions) either at school or online via Zoom.
-Alongside this core mentoring programme, Time Matters also runs group activities providing children and young people with both therapeutic support and social leisure activities.
+Each child referred into Time Matters is allocated a mentor who initially provides them with six individual sessions (although this can be extended if the child needs more sessions) usually at school or online via Zoom.
+Alongside this core mentoring programme, Time Matters also runs group activities, providing children and young people with both therapeutic support and social, leisure activities.
 Social activities for young people and parents/carers include day trips and a summer residential.
-Support groups are also provided for parents and grandparents.
-Figure 3 provides a summary of the activities undertaken by Time Matters over the past 12 months.
+Support groups are also provided for parents and carers.

-Stakeholders described how the Time Matters model of delivery had "evolved over time" (P2, stakeholder) from "a tiny kind of one off support group, and it just kept mushrooming from there until we became an established organisation...which is still, by the way going through a huge evolutionary process" (P1, stakeholder).
-This has largely been due to a "huge demand for support for children" (P1, stakeholder).
-As a consequence, Time Matters currently relies on volunteers for a substantial proportion of its mentoring and currently does not employ any full-time members of staff (see barriers section below).
-One stakeholder described that "the project looks different every single year" (P1, stakeholder) and even during the evaluation period, the project developed several new initiatives including a grandparents coffee morning and a free law clinic for parents/carers in partnership with LJMU.
-As this demonstrates, the Time Matters delivery model was flexible and responsive to the needs of families attending.
-Stakeholders also tried to ensure they were young person led in both mentoring ("I always reiterate it's your choice if you want to share that, P2, stakeholder) and group activities ("when the young people raise an issue, we're like right, you need to podcast on that" P3, stakeholder).
+During the first year of the evaluation, stakeholders described how the Time Matters model of delivery had "evolved over time" (P2, stakeholder) from "a tiny kind of one-off support group, and it just kept mushrooming from there until we became an established organisation" (P1, stakeholder).
+This evolution had largely been due to a "huge demand for support for children" (P1, stakeholder).
+During the second-year evaluation, Time Matters had sustained the core elements of delivery (school-based mentoring, group support, and social activities) but emphasised the importance of a flexible delivery model that was responsive to the needs of families attending.
+Time Matters introduced several new initiatives over the 2-year period, including parent/carer coffee mornings, partnering with a local tutoring service to provide additional educational support and access to a free law clinic via LJMU.
+Stakeholders tried to ensure they were young person led in both mentoring ("I always reiterate it's your choice if you want to share that" P2, stakeholder) and group activities ("when the young people raise an issue, we're like right, you need to podcast on that" P3, stakeholder).